-As the internet often leave footprints behind, it is pretty easy to trace the history of the domain name you opt to go with as it might have had an unsavoury history behind it.
+As the internet often leaves footprints behind, it is pretty easy to trace the history of the domain name you opt to go with as it might have had an unsavory history behind it.

 How to check Domain History online

 The internet has made it very possible to look up the history behind any domain name so that you can know what part of the work you need to clean up if you’re going for a domain name.
 There are some tools for checking the domain history and here I will share the best and easiest ways to check domain history.

 So here, I will be showing you the steps to check domain history online before buying or registering any domain.

 First, you need to have an idea of what domain history really is all about.
 Most time, people opt for the old domain name that has been in existence, against the new one with no history at all.